IEC 60904-9:2020 Standard for Solar Simulators

 Spectral Deviation forumla showing the mathematical way of computing how close the peaks and troughs of the spectrum line up to the AM1.5G reference standard

 This is a mathematical way of computing how close the peaks and troughs of the spectrum line up to the AM1.5G reference standard.
-A lower spectral deviation is better, because it means that the total error is low.

-If we look back at the example of a hypothetical Class A+ LED solar simulator above, we can see that the peaks and troughs go quite far above and below the standard reference spectrum.
+If we look at the example of a hypothetical Class A+ LED solar simulator above, we can see that the peaks and troughs go quite far above and below the standard reference spectrum.
 Its spectral deviation is, not surprisingly, 102%.
 (An important note – it is possible to have an error much higher than 100% under the definition of spectral deviation, though only a few commercial solar simulators approach these high spectral deviation levels)

-The 2020 IEC 60904-9 standard thus gives us more metrics by which we can talk about solar simulators.
+The IEC 60904-9 standard thus gives us more metrics by which we can talk about solar simulators.

 Not all Class A spectra are created equal, and the new language of spectral coverage and spectral deviation provides appropriate standards against which to compare solar simulators.

 For some limited applications, such a high spectral deviation and low spectral coverage might not matter to a researcher’s end results.
-A researcher might, for example, be able to correct for the spectral mismatch by modelling or translating the physics to its equivalent impact on the neighbouring region.
+A researcher might, for example, be able to correct the spectral mismatch by modelling or translating the physics to its equivalent impact on the neighbouring region.
 In other cases, a researcher’s material may only be photoactive across a limited wavelength range, so that a high spectral coverage range adds no value to the experiment.
 It’s also possible the physical processes don’t have a strong sensitivity to the spectral characteristics.

 However, these cases are more often the exception rather than the rule, and a high spectral mismatch places a higher burden of proof and analysis on any results or conclusions drawn by researchers using such devices.